webpack/webpack.js.org/content/how-to/split-code.md

 #### CSS splitting

 An application owner would want to split all the css into a separate bundle.
-This enhances caheability of the resource bundle and also allows the browser to parallely load the bundle which makes for a solid performance improvement.
+This enhances cacheability of the resource bundle and also allows the browser to parallely load the bundle which makes for a solid performance improvement.
 Learn [how to split your css using Extract-Text-Webpack-Plugin](/how-to/code-splitting/splitting-css)